cmcunningham27/weather-dashboard/README.md

 ---

-I needed to create a weather dashboard that allowed users to see the current and next 5 days' weather for a specific city.
+I needed to create a weather dashboard that allows users to see the current and next 5-days forecast for a specific city.
 To do this I needed to have an input field where the user could type a city name.
 Once they click the search button 3 fetch requests, from a weather API, gather needed information to render onto the website.
 The first request gathers the current weather (in imperial units): current date (using Moment.js), weather icon, temp, humidity, and wind speed.
 The second request gathers the current weather's UV index by inputing the lon and lat from the first request, and changes the background color of the number collected according to whether the conditions are favorable (green), moderate (yellow), or severe (red).
 The third request gathers the future 5 day forecasts': date (using Moment.js), weather icon for each day, temp, and humidity

 &nbsp;

 Each time the user searches a city, that city is stored in their local storage, and collected to create a history list.
 I then gave each of the history cities the on() method to ensure that when the user clicks on a listed city, they will be provided that city's current and future 5 day forecast.
 If the user types in a city they had already searched previously, they will be told to search a new city name.
+To have their search box cleared after a search I added an onfocus attribute to the input tag.
+When the user clicks on the input field, their previous searched city is replaced with Search.
+I used Bootstrap to create columns and a row, and to make the website responsive to different screen sizes.

 &nbsp;